mohdrafey1/Explore-Heaven/README.md

 ## Overview

 Explore Heaven is a web application designed to provide users with a platform to explore and discover heavenly destinations around the world.
 Users can browse through a list of heavenly listings, view details of each listing, and even contribute their own listings.

+## Features

+- **Browse Listings**: Explore a diverse range of heavenly listings, including vacation rentals, villas, cottages, treehouses, and more.

+- **Detailed Listings**: Each listing provides comprehensive information, including descriptions, amenities, photos, pricing, availability, and reviews from previous guests.

+- **Search and Filters**: Easily search for listings based on location, dates, price range, amenities, and property type to find the perfect heavenly getaway.

+- **User Accounts**: Create an account to save favorite listings, manage bookings, communicate with hosts, and leave reviews after your stay or experience.

 ## Technologies Used